Multiple studies have shown that, on the whole, women outlive men. Have you ever wondered where this information comes from and if it is true?

 Citing longitudinal studies on castrated males and of sterilized males who lived 15 to 20 years longer than their male counterparts, the researchers suggested that perhaps a greater presence of testosterone contributes to reduced longevity.
 Males are bathed in testosterone in the womb and then shocked with another large dose of the hormone during puberty.
 Levels of exposure to the hormone could account for high survival rates for embryonic females, sex-based longevity differences, and possibly the decreased prevalence of connective tissue disease in older males.

-Though it is impossible to determine whether females are always the longer-lived sex, studies of human populations demonstrate a near-universal preference for female over male longevity.
+Though it is impossible to determine whether females are always going to outlive men, studies of human populations demonstrate a near-universal preference for female over male longevity.
 Now armed with the knowledge that the female survival advantage begins at birth, researchers should seek to discover what facilitates this early life survival and see if it can last a whole lifetime.

 Shayna Keyles is a multidisciplinary writer and editor based in Oakland, California.